carlnordenfelt/lulo-plugin-multiply/README.md

 ### Properties
 * `LeftFactor`: The left factor of the multiplication.
 Required
 * `RightFactor`: The right factor of the multiplication.
 Required
+* `DecimalPoints`: The number of decimals to include in the product.
+Optional.
+Default is all.

 ### Return Values
 When the logical ID of this resource is provided to the Ref intrinsic function, Ref returns the product of the factors.